monadli/ftl/README.md

 A function can be recursive though (such as in `fft.ftl`) in its own definiton.

 ### Lazy Argument Computation
 A parameter can be in form of function.
-When a parameter is in form of a function, the actual passing argument will be wrapped as a function for delayed invocation inside the function implementation depnding on the needs.
+When this is the case, the actual passing argument will be wrapped as a function for delayed invocation inside the function implementation.

-For example, the ternary operator `? :` is written in such a way that at time of computation, either `is_true()` or `otherwise()` is computed based on the result of `if_true` but never will they be computed both.
+For example, the ternary operator `? :` is written in such a way that at time of computation, either `is_true()` or `otherwise()` is computed based on the result of `if_true` but they will never be computed together.
 This will reduce unnecessary computation.

-### Tail Function for Reducing Call Stack Depth
+### Parameter as Tail Function for Reducing Call Stack Depth
 A parameter can be defined as a tail function as well.
 At runtime the corresponding expression will be wrapped as a tail function and returned to calling stack without being invoked.
 Such mechanism is specially designed to reduce depth of call stacks when dealing with recursive functions.
 In the end, no matter how many recursives, the call stack depth can be maintained as a constant.

 You have to make sure that when writing a function with tail parameter, it is really a tail.